 This rice dish is evolved from the original Indian version and has become the staple of Malay cuisine.
-It is the result of the cultural mash-up of Asian and Western cuisines, due to the influence of the European countries who settled in this country in the past centuries and the migrants of the Indian community.
+It is the result of the cultural mash-up of Asian and Western cuisines due to the influence of the European countries who settled in this country in the past centuries and the migrants of the Indian community.

-Let’s kicks thing off with the step by step instruction.
+Let’s kicks thing off with step-by-step instruction.